 Follow these steps to build your very own primitive hot spot:

 - Fill the 2-3 inch void with gravel or sand to create the base on which your fire pit will be built.
 Stamp down and equally disperse the base material so it is flat and level.
-Add more if needed and stamp again until level.

 - Stones: You can go two ways here, depending on how much you want to pay and what you want your fire pit to look like.
 The easy way means going to your big box hardware store for pre-cut fire pit stones, the other means picking up landscape or field stones from your local landscape supply store (or field).
 Either source (except the field) can help you pick the right rock for your project.